-Average Mile Run Time – Adults
+Overall Average Mile Run Times

-Nevertheless, I dug up the most recent information from the 2021 Year in Sport from Strava.
+The most recent data I could find differentiating by gender came from the 2021 Year in Sport from Strava (public link no longer available).
 This report provided insights for all the runs done using the app between October 1st, 2020 to September 30th, 2021.
-Here are the averages by gender for adults:
+Here are the averages:

 - Male average pace per mile: 9:38 (calculated from an average distance of 4.1 miles and average duration of 0:39:30)